Complete FIRE Guide: Foundations

 The FIRE movement builds on decades of financial research, particularly:

-• The Trinity Study (1998): University of Trinity research showing the sustainability of the 4% withdrawal rule
+• The Trinity Study (1998): Cooley, Hubbard & Walz at Trinity University (San Antonio, TX) — research showing the sustainability of the 4% withdrawal rule

 • Bengen's Research (1994): Original work identifying the 4% safe withdrawal rate